CIRDL/Shaman/README.md

 # CourseConnect (? - for now...)
-Platform that optimizes course plans for undergraduate college students and recommends professors, courses, and majors based off personality demographics.
+Platform that optimizes course plans for undergraduate college students.

 ## Optimization

-The optimzation model is essentially minimizing a single decision variable that each linear combination of classes per semester are set less than or equal to, all while satisfying a few constraints.
+The optimization model is essentially minimizing a single decision variable that each linear combination of classes per semester is set less than or equal to, all while satisfying a few constraints.

 ### Decision Variables